mikolmogorov/Ragout/README.md

 Ragout - Reference-Assisted Genome Ordering UTility
 ===================================================

-A tool for reference-assisted assmbly, using multiple references.
+A tool for assisted assmbly using multiple references.

 			        (
 			     )    )